Hello and welcome to MariLark!

 This is a special place where my roots go deep.

 I am the founder of the modern MariLark, but I am not the one who picked the lot, designed the home and finally built it here in what was known as Berkeley Woods.
 After a lot of sweat, back aches and more, the corner has been transformed to something close to its former glory.
-My love for gardening and eventually the thought of growing healthy food started after living here since 1996.
+My love for gardening and eventually the thought of growing healthy food started while living here since 1996.
 I was seven or eight years old when I was up here for the first time in the late 1960’s.
-25 Years later I moved in and for the past 20 years have got my hands into the dirt in a big way.
+25 Years later I moved in and for the past 20 years, I’v had my hands in the dirt in a big way.

-The MariLark of today continues to build community and enrich this corner of North Berkeley bringing the community together.
+The MariLark of today continues to build community and enrich this corner of Berkeley Woods bringing the community together.

 This website and associated BLOG is for those of you who care about traditions, about plant and animal biodiversity, urban gardening, seed saving, wholesome food and wholesome living.
-So, if you are one of us — the community builders and gardening fanatics, then this is for you to keep an eye on!
-Join us and become a fan of MariLark.
+So, if you are one of us — the community builders and gardening fanatics, then this is for you to help build back traditions into our community.
+Join us and say hello below.

 Chief Designer and Gardener